bev-a-tron/MyFlaskTutorial/start.rst

     >> python hello_lulu.py

-Running this code will start a server at: 127.0.0.1:5000.
-If you visit that address in a browser window, you should see a blank screen with text at the top right corner, which says "Hello World."
+Running this code will start a server at: 127.0.0.1:5000/hello_lulu2.
+If you visit that address in a browser window, you should see a blank screen with text at the top left corner, which says "Hello World."

-Note that the ``app_lulu.route('/')`` is showing which code to run (in this case, ``hello_world_lulu``) when the URL ``/`` is requested.
+Note that the ``app_lulu.route('/hello_lulu2')`` is showing which code to run (in this case, ``hello_world_lulu``) when the URL ``/hello_lulu2`` is requested.
 (A request is made when the URL is visited.)

 When the URL is visited, the code is run, and a string is returned.
 The